 We are a developer and manufacturer of rapid diagnostic tests that aid in the detection of infectious diseases; until recently, we also manufactured pregnancy tests.
 Our revenues until 2004 were primarily from private label over-the-counter pregnancy tests.
 In 2004 we sold substantially all of the business related to our private label pregnancy test.
 We are currently focused on obtaining FDA regulatory approval for, and increasing revenues from, our HIV rapid test products.
 During 2004 we experienced a significant increase in sales of our HIV rapid test products as a result of a contract we entered into with an organization affiliated with the Brazilian government.
 We are engaged in marketing efforts for distribution of our HIV rapid test products in markets outside the United States.
-We also are focused on efforts to complete development of, and proceed to seek regulatory approval for, other rapid tests in the areas of tuberculosis (human and veterinary), dental bacteria and Mad Cow Disease.
+We also are focused on marketing efforts for distribution of our Chagas disease rapid test and efforts to complete development of, and proceed to seek regulatory approval for, rapid tests for human and veterinary tuberculosis.